Augmented Reality, Construction, Virtual Reality

 The difference between VR and AR in construction

-So how does mixed reality work in construction?
-Firstly, VR applications in construction are the more popular of the two technologies being implemented, using headsets in combination with BIM or Building Information Modelling to plug into a fully 3D environment and review future design plans.
-VR construction solutions draw insights from project managers, designers, engineers, and architects alike to provide comprehensive reporting and planning.
-Remote site visits, borderless collaboration, and improved safety training are all made possible by virtual reality and offer innovative solutions to age-old problems.
+This gives firms a 360-degree view of their reporting and planning and allows them the agility to make adaptions swiftly and with the highest degrees of accuracy.
+Borderless collaboration, remote site inspections, and superior safety training are all facets of what virtual reality can bring to the table and offer innovative solutions to age-old problems.
 Though its abilities are restricted to the early stages of development, there is no question that it has the potential to save the industry billions of dollars in wasted resources by identifying any concerns before they become costly errors.

 So what does augmented reality in construction look like?
 With AR, the name of the game is projection.
 Creating virtual elements and adding them to real-world scenes is what AR is all about, and on-site, it has the ability to recreate designs with exceptional accuracy.
 These line of site improvements allow for greater speed and accuracy when appropriately employed.
 In essence, augmented reality in construction management provides a deeper, more comprehensive understanding of the dynamics and structure of any given building.
-While it would be restrictive to become a strictly AR building company, it’s an excellent way of introducing mixed reality to organizations with less experience deploying emerging technologies within the industry.
-It’s also a way to present complex ideas to stakeholders and investors in 3D and 4D using visually stunning virtual tours.

 What does the industry stand to gain from MR implementation?